microsoft/hlsl-specs/proposals/0031-hlsl-vector-matrix-operations.md

 ### Function: Mul

-The `Mul` function performs a matrix-vector multiplication.
+The `dx::linalg::Mul` function performs a matrix-vector multiplication.
 The matrix is stored in memory, while the vector comes from a variable.

 > TODO: add an example for packed types, and make sure they work correctly